catmp/mikodex.web/README.md

 # MikoDex — Pokémon Tools Hub

-A portfolio-grade single-page application built with React 19 and Vite, aggregating Pokémon data from the [PokéAPI](https://pokeapi.co) into a suite of interconnected tools.
-Designed to demonstrate real-world React skills: API integration, global state management, client-side data manipulation, and polished UI/UX.
+Single-page application built with React 19 and Vite, aggregating Pokémon data from the [PokéAPI](https://pokeapi.co) into a suite of interconnected tools.
+Designed to be a one-stop-shop that meets every need of a Pokemon trainer.

 ---